SCiarella/TLS_ML_exploration/README.md

 #### Step 1: Training the classifier

-Next we train the model that has to filter pairs
+Next we train the classifier.
+The role of the classifier is to exclude pairs that are evidently not in the target group.
+In our example of TLS search we know that a non-DW pair can not form a TLS, so we separate them a priori.
+In addition to the input